 The value of shares issued for non-cash transactions is measured by the fair value of the services or goods received unless the market value of the shares issued on the date of issuance is a more reliable estimate.
-The valuation of shares issued during the year for non-cash transactions is discussed in Note 4.
+The valuation of shares issued during the year ended June 30, 2013 for non-cash transactions is discussed in Note 4.